Nalakuvara: Ramayana

 In the Ramayana, Nalakuvara's, first wife, Rambha, was sexually assaulted by his uncle, Ravaṇa.
-In the Valmiki Ramayana, Nalakuvara curses Ravana that he would never be able to approach another youthful woman unless she shares her love; if, carried away by lust, he does violence to any woman who does not love him, his head would split into seven pieces.’.
+In the Valmiki Ramayana, Nalakuvara curses Ravana that he would never be able to approach another youthful woman unless she shares his love; if, carried away by lust, he does violence to any woman who does not love him, his head would split into seven pieces.
 This curse protected the chastity of Sita, the wife of Rama, after she was kidnapped by Ravana.

 Bhagavata Purana

 In the Bhagavata Purana, Nalakuvara, and his brother Manigriva, are cursed by the sage Narada into becoming trees.
 They are later liberated by the child-god Krishna.

 Nalakuvera and Manigriva were playing, in the nude, in the Ganges, with apsaras, when Narada walked by after a visit with Vishnu.
 Upon seeing Narada, the maidens covered themselves, while Nalakuvara and Manigriva were too intoxicated to notice Narada, and remained unclothed.
 According to some accounts, Narada pitied the brothers for wasting away their lives through their excessive indulgence in women and wine.
-In order to help the brothers realise their mistake, Narada cursed them into two Marutu trees.
+In order to help the brothers realise their mistake, Narada cursed them into two Arjuna trees.
 Narada wished for the brothers to meet Krishna after many years, who would be able to liberate them from the curse.
 In other accounts, it is said that Narada is so offended by the brothers’ lack of dignity and respect, that he cursed them into trees.
 After the two brothers pleaded with Narada, he consented that they could be liberated if Krishna touched them.

 Many years later, when Krishna was in his infancy, his foster-mother Yashoda had tied him to a mortar in order to prevent him from eating dirt.
 Krishna dragged the mortar along the ground until it became wedged between two trees.
 These trees happened to be Nalakuvara and Manigriva, and upon contact, they returned to their original forms.
 The brothers then paid homage to Krishna, apologised for their previous mistakes, and departed.